rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 can create your own helpers - they are available in the erb based templates when they exist in the Jeweler name space.

-Generate tests by adding a helper

-(to be continued)

 ## Adapt the Rakefile

-The Rakefile needs to be adapted to compile the C file(s).
+For our FFI the Rakefile needs to be adapted to compile the C file(s).

 (to be continued)